The 'Don't Fear Audits and the News' Business Methodology - with Certification

 Read More

-I’m talking a lot about effectiveness and how it difference from efficiency.
-This probably have to do with two things; first - the difference between these two concepts is at the heart of the lean mindset.
-The second fact is that I’m Swedish.
+I talk a lot about effectiveness and how it differs from efficiency.
+This is probably due to two reasons: firstly, the difference between these two concepts is central to the lean mindset.
+Secondly, I’m Swedish.

-Swedish is a very poor language compared to, for example English, that is much richer.
-If I was to translate the first sentence of this blog post in Swedish you’ll get what I mean:
+Swedish is a very poor language compared to, for example, English, which is much richer.
+If I were to translate the first sentence of this blog post into Swedish, you’ll understand what I mean:

 Jag pratar ofta om effektivitet och hur det skiljer sig från effektivitet

 Ah, the poverty!
 It’s the same word.
 There’s no difference… in Swedish.
-I’ve still to understand if that means that Swedes are focused on effectiveness of efficiency.
+I have yet to understand if that means that Swedes are focused on effectiveness or efficiency.

 Read More

 I’m working with vision statements and strategic planning right now.
-Man - this an area that is really misunderstood and misused I think.
+Man, this is an area that is really misunderstood and misused, I think.
 Also, and that’s what this post is about, I think it’s deliberately this way in order to get some wiggle room.
 I don’t understand that.
 We’ll get there.

 Definitions

-As always I’ve learned a great deal while diving into this area again and here are the definitions that we are using and that I think is clarifying:
+As always, I’ve learned a great deal while diving into this area again and here are the definitions that we are using and that I think are clarifying:

 • Mission statement - Why are we here?
 What is our purpose?
-For example; Why do the Salvation Army exists in Indonesia?
+For example; Why does the Salvation Army exist in Indonesia?

 Read More